How to Document a 30-Year Legacy System to Save Millions

 Key Takeaway

-Send me your current COBOL system's high-level overview I'll show you how to start mapping its strangler migration.
+Send me your current COBOL system high-level overview I will show you how to start mapping its strangler migration.

 6